milovdpas/opa_harries_herinneringen/frontend/README.md

-# Opa Harry's Herinneringen - Frontend
+# Opa Harrie's Herinneringen - Frontend

-A heartfelt, interactive web application to celebrate the life and memories of Opa Harry through a beautiful photo mosaic.
+A heartfelt, interactive web application to celebrate the life and memories of Opa Harrie through a beautiful photo mosaic.

 ## Recommended IDE Setup